f4t1h2r4n/webreconroutine/README.md

 # webrecounroutine

-A basic bash script for web reconanissance before web pentesting, takes *.target.com, i mean to add to more, not be used for malicious purposes.
+A basic bash script for web reconanissance before web pentesting, takes *.target.com, i mean to add to more, not to be used for malicious purposes.

 # dependencies
 * cloud-enum cloud enumeration - https://github.com/initstring/cloud_enum